 Why did I decide to write this post?
 Something you might not know about me is that I grew up in an Islamic household.
 Muslim culture is one that is very food-centric and where my fascination with it comes from.
 Many of my family conversations are centered around food and what each other is eating.
 Meals serve as a sign of hospitality, togetherness, and community.
 The ritual and tradition surrounding food is part of being Muslim, and by extension, part of my identity.

-I learned a ton about Food Science during my undergrad studies, and it came naturally to me, because I was so used to reading ingredient labels.
+I learned a ton about Food Science during my undergrad studies.
+It came naturally to me, because I was so used to reading ingredient labels.
 Growing up in Ohio, there were few products available that were certified as Halal.
-Being vegetarian, vegan, or having dietary restrictions wasn’t very common.
+Being vegetarian, vegan, or having dietary restrictions wasn’t very common, let alone being Muslim and requesting Halal food.
 Reading ingredient labels was the major way to find out if a food product was allowed according to Islamic law.

 This is because there are no federal regulations in the U.S. regarding halal labeling, though some states have passed laws prohibiting mislabeling and false representations of halal food.
 It has, however, become a lot easier recently.
-Halal certified food has become more common than ever, taking guesswork and time out of the equation.
+Halal certified food has become more common than ever, taking guesswork and time out of the equation for practicing Muslims.
 You can even buy frozen meals that are certified Halal, like Saffron Road, at most major grocery stores.

 Who does the certification?
 One third-party organization is the Islamic Food and Nutrition Council of North America (IFANCA), a nonprofit headquartered in Chicago.
 You can see a list of their certified products here or look for the Crescent M symbol (pictured below).
-Another is the Halal Food Council USA (HFC), headquartered in Maryland.
+Another is the Halal Food Council USA (HFC), headquartered in Maryland (pictured below).
 HFC’s symbol is also pictured below.
-There are some other websites and apps that offer information based on user reviews, but I’m not linking any that don’t offer verification.
+There are some other websites and apps geared toward Muslims that offer information based on user reviews, but I’m not linking any that don’t offer verification.

 - Carnivorous animals such as lions and bears